• Skip to primary navigation

 Mezcal is known for its smoky flavor, which is achieved through the process of roasting the agave plant before fermentation.
 This unique, smoky taste gives the Mezcal Tonic a distinctive flavor compared to other agave plant liquors such as tequila.

 For this cocktail, when mezcal is paired with the acidity of the lime and the bitterness of the tonic water, it creates a well-balanced, robust drink.
+This is very similar to what I did with my Whiskey Tonic.

 Ingredient Notes